KaneRoot/libipc-old/README.md

 - Is this library working on every platform?
 - Are the libraries I need (and the good version) available for my platform, do I need to install SomeBullshitOS or ProtoContenerizator3000 to code?

-# how to change that ?
+# How to change that?

 **Network protocols**